johnsonbf/Final-Prison-Mike-Analysis/README.md

 **2. Outline of the project (this may include images, but should be easy to follow and digest)**

-3. Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest)
+**3. Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest)**

 4. Link to dashboard (or link to video of dashboard demo)

 **5. Link to Google Slides presentation**